-There are many fruits which have excellent nutritious content, providing fantastic health benefits.
+There are many fruits that have excellent nutritious content, providing fantastic health benefits.
 However, few fruits stand out from the rest.
 Here are four of them.

 Lowbush blueberries, or wild, and highbush blueberries, or cultivated, are the two most common types in the U.S. They are high in fiber, manganese, and vitamin C. But, their incredible antioxidant content is what makes them a super fruit.